HomeSportProfessionalArboristTechnologyAboutNewsDownloadsContact

 Dynamic ropes (EN 892) elongate significantly (28–40%) to absorb lead-fall energy.
 Semi-static ropes (EN 1891) elongate less than 5% under working loads, essential for hauling systems, rope access descents, and rescue scenarios requiring precise positioning.

 Under NFPA 1983, a life safety rope must be removed from service after a life-safety load has been applied, after visible sheath damage, after heat or chemical exposure, or after 10 years from manufacture regardless of condition.
-ARMBURY SCANNABLE NFC-equipped ropes log retirement triggers automatically.
+ARMBURY ropes tagged with Scannable NFC chips or QR codes can have retirement triggers logged automatically through the Scannable platform.